allejo/PhpSoda/README.md

 A PHP library for working with the [Socrata API](http://dev.socrata.com/docs/endpoints.html).
 Provided as an alternative to Socrata's official implementation, this library takes more of an object-oriented approach to working with the API instead of manually creating requests and aims to fill some of the short-comings of the official library.

-This library fully supports interacting with the API by getting datasets and handling tokens or authentication in order to write or modify datasets.
+This library fully supports interacting with the API by getting datasets and handling tokens/authentication in order to write or modify datasets.

-## Requires
+## Requirements

 - PHP 5.3+

+## Installation

+This library is on Packagist as [`allejo/php-soda`](https://packagist.org/packages/allejo/php-soda), add it using [Composer](https://getcomposer.org/).

+Check out our [wiki article](https://github.com/allejo/PhpSoda/wiki/Installation) if you require assistance.

 ## Sample Usage

+Here are some quick examples on how PhpSoda works, but there's a lot more you can do.
+Check out our [wiki](https://github.com/allejo/PhpSoda/wiki) to see everything else.

 **Get a dataset**